keesVlak/dotwebstack-theatre-legacy/README.md

 $ docker-compose up
 ```

+The above should work both on `*`nix systems and Windows (tested with Windows 7 and 10) but with Windows the following should be taken care of:
+- On Windows 7, Docker Quickstart terminal should be started
+- The composefile (including all sub dirs) should be placed somewhere in your home directory, otherwise the volume mapping is not working

 To verify if your configuration is running a GET request can be done (assuming you are at localhost) to http://localhost/dbp/api/v1/breweries:

 ```bash